Your significant other

 Around the time commitments, Diana Medoff says, “Don’t get too attached to deadlines.
 We made them and blew through them regularly.”
 Mary Ellen and Andrew Mondi found “We put a premium on setting aside quality time together every day we were together (since we both traveled) – to cook dinner with each other once I got home from work, go to the gym, on a walk or go play 9 holes of golf before it got too dark”.

 Many spoke of making trade-offs and compromises as part of this process as Risa Roppongi said, “Agree on clarity about the partner’s career and life plans after acquisition.”
 Another reflected, “Consider that you are setting out on a joint ambitious venture – not sacrificing your own goals for someone else’s.”

-On a more practical level, one partner shared, “Get an office!
+On a more practical level, one partner shared, “Get an office away from where you live!
 The search is a job and should be treated as such.
 ‘For better or for worse, but not for lunch.’
 Put in a work day and then come home and leave the job at the office – as much as you can”.
 Another says, “When closing is over, ensure you take some time to yourselves and to take a vacation.
 The process of closing the deal is very stressful for everyone involved so it is important to take some time after to decompress, relax and celebrate!”
 Also, “Get used to living on a budget!”
 And finally, Risa Roppongi said “Talk about plan B in the event that the acquisition does not happen.”

 Lessons and observations from searchers